linuskang/bubbly/README.md

 These issues make it unnecessarily hard for everyday people to find nearby water bubblers quickly and confidently.

+To address these problems, I developed a platform called Bubbly, which aims to centralise and simplify access to clean drinking water across Australia.
+Through my app, users can:

+- Search for nearby bubblers using an intuitive, map-based interface.

+- Check reviews and condition reports of existing bubblers to know if they are functional and clean.

+- Contribute by adding new bubblers or updating the status of existing ones, ensuring the database stays accurate and up to date.

 ### What's different about my platform from others?

 Bubbly is different from other water fountain locator tools because it is a user-driven platform where people contribute and edit the database, with a trust system that ensures only reliable users can make changes, keeping the information accurate and up to date.
 This means that Bubbly doesn't rely on a single endpoint for recieving waypoint data.
 It uses multiple verified sources mixed together to create our huge dataset.
 We've changed up the Bubbler Map space by allowing verified users with enough XP from reviews to start contributing to the platform, allowing them to edit and add water bubblers.
 This helps us keep our information heavily updated so we can get reliable data.